 Step 7.
 Click the Next button.

 Step 8.
-In the “Manually connect to a wireless network” windows, fill in details (such as network type, security type, and security key).
+In the “Manually connect to a wireless network” windows, fill in network type, security type, and security key details.

 Optionally, you can check the checkbox “Start this connection automatically” and “Connect even if the network is not broadcasting” options.